Odin-SMR/hermod/Documentation/odin.hermod.rst

         $ /usr/local/sbin/momctl -s

-stop server at morion:
+stop server at torque_host:

 .. code-block:: txt

         $ /usr/local/bin/qterm -t immediate

 Maui configuration
 ------------------

-The main configuration file can be found at ``morion.rss.chalmers.se``.
+The main configuration file can be found on torque_host (``morion.rss.chalmers.se``).

          /usr/local/maui/maui.cfg

 Full configuration file can be found in `Appendix D - Maui configuration`_.
 This setup restrict one user to take all resources at once enforcing Odin processing always have at least a minimum of processor available but also giving users access to the queue.

 start the scheduler: